 When one party has 100% of the power with 39% of the vote, there’s no need to take anyone else’s views into account – even when voters want them to do just that

 With proportional representation, parties must work together.
 Cooperation between parties in a coalition or other cooperative agreement – shared credit and shared accountability – becomes the norm.
+Politics is more civil.

 With each riding or region electing multiple MPs, rather than just one winner, each party seeks to maximize its own seat count without tearing down its allies.

-First-past-the-post is an archaic system.
+First past the post is an archaic system.
 Most of the world has moved on.

 Canada is stuck with a horse-and-buggy electoral system that most countries ditched long ago.

 Around the world, the trend is towards proportional voting systems that give voters fair results, and more choice.
-No-one is adopting first-past-the-post.
+No-one is adopting first past the post.